hmc-cs-dzhang/language-design/language-design.md

 **Response**

 For the most part, these two experiences of natural languages are not at odds with each other.
-We interpereted "natural-language replacements for some of the more abstruse syntax" to refer more to the vocabulary of a language (for example, using `REPEAT` instead of `FOR`).
+We interpreted "natural-language replacements for some of the more abstruse syntax" to refer more to the vocabulary of a language (for example, using `REPEAT` instead of `FOR`).
 The grammar would still be intact, and the readers would still easily recognize the text as a programming language.